medaminehz/Miniprojet-Devops/README.md

 # DevOps Mini Project with Kubernetes

-This project demonstrates a DevOps setup using Kubernetes to deploy microservices - Car Rental Booking, Flight Booking, and Hotels Booking, along with a Gateway to handle service routing.
+This project is a DevOps setup using Kubernetes to deploy microservices - Car Rental Booking, Flight Booking, and Hotels Booking, along with a Gateway to handle service routing.

 ## Services Overview